douglasgreen/pagemaker/README.md

 These containers are identified through unique classes: `pmBody`, `pmHeader`, `pmMain`, and `pmFooter`.
 Unique class names are used instead of the HTML tag names to show that styles are only being applied on request in a specific system.

 The containers should be organized using a grid layout.
 Either header or footer or can be omitted.
-Because only the three top-level containers are provided, they can always be styled in a sequence where each one occupies 100% width.
+Because only the three top-level containers are provided in the body, they can always be styled in a sequence where each one occupies 100% width.
 This prevents you from having to make decisions about how to lay out sidebars at the top level.

 Class names are used instead of ID names to make it possible to override general page styles inside more specific widgets.